Check out our language shop for inexpensive study materials. Study anywhere anytime. Don’t forget to

 Present Perfect Simple tenses:

-Q: Have they already eaten dinner?
-A: Yes, they have or No, they haven’t.
+Answer: Yes, they have. or No, they haven’t.

-Q: Did you already call him?
-A: Yes, I called him at two or No, I haven’t.
+Answer: Yes, I called him at two. or No, I haven’t.

 Book: A written work with pages, binding and cover.

 Dinner: American English third meal of the day.

 Office: A place where people are employed.

 Call: Communication between phones.